 Invasive plant species that tend to grow and spread rapidly are present on the Park and Expansion properties, primarily in disturbed grassland and seasonally moist areas.
 They often create dense stands where little else can grow and change habitat conditions in ways that are detrimental to native plant species and native wildlife.
 The objectives for management of invasive plant species are to prevent further establishment or spread and to eradicate or control existing invasive populations.
+An early detection-rapid response approach will be used at this and all of Regional Parks' properties, training staff who will hike trails to identify and report new occurrences promptly.
 Eradication will occur where feasible for those species that have high ecosystem impacts and for those species that are not yet widespread and can be readily removed.
 Control methods will be used for species that are very widespread or for those with more limited ecosystem impacts.